 Gas-filled glass types like argon or krypton glass are insulated windows with space between the panes.
 This space helps to minimize heat transfer because the krypton or argon gas in this gap is denser than the air surrounding the window, leading to better heat dissipation.

 If possible, opt for a triple-pane, gas-filled glass over a double-pane option because this can minimize the risk of gas leaks.
-We also recommend looking for a no-leak guarantee when shopping for these types of windows.
+I also recommend looking for a no-leak guarantee when shopping for these types of windows.

 Where To Use Krypton or Argon Window Glass